vueuse/head/README.md

 Has the same functionality as `useHead` but does not encode values.
 This is useful for inserting raw data such as scripts and attribute events.

-Typically, you would use `children` to insert the inner content of the DOM element.
-When inserting raw data you should use `innerHTML` explicitly.
+When inserting raw inner content you should use`innerHTML`.

 ```ts
 useHeadRaw({